 10. Letting go of being cool and “always in control.”
 Brene Brown shared that a willingness to laugh, sing, dance and “be silly” was extremely difficult for her because she was raised to be tough, strong and always look “proper.”
 That led to constantly worrying about what other people thought and how they would judge that in her as a scientist, an author, a wife, and a mother if she were to let go and be honest enough to be truly vulnerable.
 But true wholehearted people are not afraid to celebrate and experience joy with wild abandon—and they have also given up the very erroneous belief that they are in control of circumstances in the first place.

 Okay, so I found all of this information incredibly interesting—but what does it really mean to you and me?
 I think it is a great reminder as a writer and as a person I must be authentic and open, even and most especially when I’m afraid to do so.
-And while that is very easy to say, it is always challenging to do.
+And while that is very easy to say, it is always challenging to fulfill.
 As Brown suggests, we have to make such fearlessness a “practice” that we incorporate every single day into our choices and decisions.
 In other words, even though I really, really want everyone who reads this blog to like me personally and “love” my writing, if I only write things that I think everyone will like and love, then I’m only a watered-down version of everyone else.
 What makes my writing stand out—is my unique take on things.

 Plus if I go around trying to be perfect and in control of everything that goes on, I insulate myself from true emotion and joy so much so that I’m in constant fear of being found out as a fraud or losing control.
 If I routinely compare myself and my writing to other women and/or writers, I immobilize myself with anxiety.
 Any time I try to do what I think “I’m supposed to do” rather than what I honestly feel inspired to do, then I’m saying I have no faith in either myself or the universal process that created me.
 If I insist on being right or extreme in any position, I’m really just trying to control the Universe in a way that I can easily understand.
 No, being vulnerable is never the easy way out.
 In fact opening up to the possibility of shame is the hardest thing most of us will ever do.